Cricket’s Shorthand Course

 The column method works well if you suspect a penmanship issue, or are not sure which of several sounds or abbreviations are intended.
 It also works for checking if a proposed abbreviation has other possible interpretations.

 Make one column for each letter.
 The first row is the letter in shorthand.
-The following rows are your best guess at what it might be, roughly ordered by probability, written in plain text.
+The following rows are your best guess at what each letter might be, roughly ordered by probability, written in plain text.
 Then work through all the combinations by brute force.

 You will have to adapt it a bit if combinations of letters create word parts.